BREAKING: Baylor transfer RB commits to Auburn

-Baylor transfer running back Bryson Washington has committed to Auburn, AuburnSports has learned.
+Baylor transfer running back Bryson Washington has signed with Auburn, AuburnSports has learned.

+His signing comes after he publicly committed to the Tigers on Saturday following an official visit.

 As a sophomore at Baylor in 2025, Washington rushed for 788 yards and six touchdowns.
 In 2024, Washington was one of the top freshmen running backs in the country with 1,028 yards and 12 touchdowns.